7 Writing Tips for Outstanding Bilingual Resume

 4. Prove Your Bilingual Abilities Through Employment History

-For instance, if you used to be a sales professional specializing in food from German, you can say that constant communication with German-speaking salespersons from this country you managed to negotiate better deals and lower down prices on several products.
+For instance, if you used to be a sales professional specializing in food from Germany, you can say that in constant communication with German-speaking salespersons from this country, you managed to negotiate better deals and lower down prices on several products.

 Also, if you’ve been unemployed for a while, make sure you can explain the gaps in your employment history.
 However, no need to feel pressured as the psychological impact of unemployment can lead to serious health issues.